WHERE THERE WERE NO DOCTORS

 On a hike to rural Marjofre, Lindenmeyr and two enterprising friends discovered a half-built clinic.
 Seeing she was a traveling medical person, the community leaders asked her to help.

-Around this time, the World Health Organization was reporting that only 8% of the region's residents had access to a health care facility.
+Around this time, the World Health Organization reported that only 8% of the region's residents had access to a healthcare facility.

 Won't you join them?